PLATO (PLAnetary Transits and Oscillation of Stars)

-1) Thermal and thermoelastic stability for the cameras in order to achieve high signal to noise ratio and long term photometric stability.
+1) Thermal and thermoelastic stability for the cameras in order to achieve a high signal-to-noise ratio and long-term photometric stability.
 The resulting pointing requirements for the PLATO spacecraft affect mainly the areas of AOCS and TED (Thermo-elastic Distortions).
 A thorough study of the PLATO pointing requirements can be found in Ref.
 9).

 Each camera needs a very stable thermal environment to achieve stable measurements over long periods of time (months).
 This is provided by the L2 orbit depicted in Figure 4 as well as an optimized S/C and payload design.
-The spacecraft design enables a mission lifetime of up to 8.5yrs.
+The spacecraft design enables a mission lifetime of up to 8.5 years.

-In particular, the spacecraft continuously protects the cameras from sun illumination and keeps them pointing constant for 90 days before performing a 90° yaw maneuver, as shown in Figure 5, leading to an invariant field of view over several years of uninterrupted observations.
+In particular, the spacecraft continuously protects the cameras from sun illumination and keeps them pointing constantly for 90 days before performing a 90° yaw manoeuvre, as shown in Figure 5, leading to an invariant field of view over several years of uninterrupted observations.

 The satellite consists of a Payload Module and a Service Module.
 The SVM (Satellite Service Module) consists of the classical S/C subsystems to support the PLM (Payload Module) by providing structural support, command and data management, attitude and orbit control, thermal control, communications, and power generation, conditioning and distribution and the payload control electronics (Ref.
 10).

-The PLM consists of the Payload Cameras (24 normal and 2 fast cameras, consisting of an optical head and front end electronics), the Optical Bench and respective harness.
-The sunshield is considered part of the SVM.
+The PLM consists of the Payload Cameras (24 normal and 2 fast cameras, consisting of an optical head and front-end electronics), the Optical Bench and the respective harness.
+The sun shield is considered part of the SVM.

 The avionics architecture depicted in Figure 8 is widely based on Euclid heritage, following the SAVOIR Functional Reference Architecture.
 The avionics is centralized around a single powerful On Board Computer (OBC) enhanced by a mass memory (referenced as OBCM) and a Remote Terminal Unit (RTU) implementing all I/O interfaces with the platform subsystems.
 The OBCM utilizes a standard MIL1553 data bus for communication within the platform and SpaceWire links for communication with the P/L units.